Search Results within category "Pain Management"Search all categories

 ANI Versus Standard Care in Surgical Patients Receiving Balanced Sevoflurane-Fentanyl Anesthesia

 This study aims to be a randomized, controlled study of ANI-guided opioid administration versus standard clinical practice in surgical patients undergoing general anesthesia with balanced sevoflurane-fentanyl.
 Patients will be randomly assigned to 2 groups- ANI vs. standard care.
 The intraoperative and postoperative management of all patients will be standardized by protocol.
 The PACU nurses and postop assessor will be blinded as to which group the patient is in.
-Patients will be followed in the PACU as well as on POD1 and 2 to assess pain scores, return to normal activities of daily living, and any adverse events.

 18 Years to 75 Years old